 IL 31 is thought to be important in the link between the immune and sensory nervous systems.
 It plays a role in the proliferation and differentiation of cells in the body.
 So … blocking it may cause immune system dysregulation.
 This makes me wonder if it could even cause or accelerate tumor growth.

 When the body is out of balance, then IL 31 levels are elevated.
 This plays a role in triggering the chronic itch of atopy (allergies).
-And this is why the drug company made the medicine.
+And that’s why the drug company made the medicine.

 Alas.
 There’s nothing “safe” about it.

 A short search on Bing for “Cytopoint killed my dog” showed me a large number of dogs suffering severe side effects or adverse reactions shortly after getting Cytopoint.
-(Interestingly, the same search on Google did not show up these search results.
+(Interestingly, the same search on a major search engine did not show up these search results.
 Always try different search engines.)

 There are other dogs who feel off color, have increased pain, or are unwell in other ways after treatment.
 And most worryingly I’ve seen stories of multiple dogs developing serious autoimmune disease shortly after treatment.
-There have been several cases of IMHA … a disease for which the survival rate is not good, to say the least.
+There have been several cases of IMHA … a disease with poor survival rates.

 Here’s an analogy.
 One small pipe in your car that carries oil to only one bearing in the motor gets blocked.
 That bearing seizes up.
 The engine can still function, but next thing you know the metal shavings from the initial damage are circulating in all of the oil.
 So many parts of the engine quickly get damaged, then the whole motor is completely destroyed.